tristanpenman/valijson/README.md

 ## Project Goals ##

-The goal of this project is to support validation of all constraints available in JSON Schema v7, while being competitive with the performance of a hand-written schema validator.
+The goal of this project is to support validation of all constraints available in JSON Schema v7, while being competitive with the performance of a hand-written scheme validator.

 ## Usage ##